bjaxqq/CSC325/README.md

 ## Course Description

-Students are introduced to operating systems and the software to support these systems.
-Topics include operating system principles, concurrency, scheduling and dispatch, virtual memory, device management, security and protection, file systems and naming, and real-time systems.
+Students are introduced to the theory and application of database systems.
+Topics include data modeling and the relational model, query languages, relational database design, transaction processing, databases and physical database design.

 ## Tools Used